 What is it?

 Mediation can be used at any stage during a dispute process.
 It can be a preventative method used prior to an actual dispute, where parties may have encountered a roadblock.
 It can also be used in early stages of disputes, when parties fail to reach a resolution on their own.
-Lastly, you may even engage in mediation during more formal dispute resolution processes (i.e. litigation or arbitration).
+Lastly, you may even engage in mediation during more formal dispute resolution processes like litigation or arbitration.

-- place a premium on the preservation or enhancement of their relationship, for instance when parties have an existing contractual or business relationship
+• want to preserve their relationship, for instance when parties have an existing contractual or business relationship

-- seek to maintain control over the dispute settlement process, with some flexibility to shape the mediation procedures without procedural rules being imposed by others
+• want to maintain control over the dispute settlement process, with some flexibility to shape the mediation procedures without procedural rules being imposed by others

-- value confidentiality, or
+• value confidentiality, or

-- want to reach a speedy settlement without damage to their reputations.
+• want to reach a speedy settlement without damage to their reputations.

 When is mediation not appropriate?